 Option 1

 NW-controlled adjustment of SMTCs can be based on UE assistance information reported in Connected mode.
-For Idle/Inactive mode UE can adjust SMTCs based on its location and satellite assistance information (e.g. ephemeris, common TA parameters).
+For Idle/Inactive mode, UE can adjust SMTCs based on its location and satellite assistance information (e.g. ephemeris, common TA parameters), only if the SMTCs are associated to the carrier frequencies that also appear in the satellite assistance information.

 UE assistance information is in the form of a service link propagation delay difference between serving cell and neighbour cells.